DannyDzNuts/acoro/terms_of_service.md

 ---

 ## 7. Third-Party Services
-- Acoro integrates with services operated by third parties (e.g., YouTube, Discord).
+- Acoro integrates with services operated by third parties (e.g., YouTube, Discord, Steam).
 - We are not responsible for the availability, accuracy, or compliance of third-party services.
 - Your use of such services is subject to their respective terms.